openstack/openstack-manuals/doc/user-guide/source/configure_access_and_security_for_instances.rst

 Create at least one key pair for each project.

 #.
-Log in to the dashboard, choose a project, and click Access &
+Log in to the dashboard, choose a project, and click
-   Security.
+   :guilabel:`Access & Security`.

 #.
-Click the Keypairs tab, which shows the key pairs that are available
+Click the :guilabel:`Keypairs` tab, which shows the key pairs that
-   for this project.
+   are available for this project.

 #.
-Click Create Keypair.
+Click :guilabel:`Create Keypair`.

 #.
-In the Create Keypair dialog box, enter a name for your key pair, and
+In the :guilabel:`Create Keypair` dialog box, enter a name for your
-   click Create Keypair.
+   key pair, and click :guilabel:`Create Keypair`.

 #.
 Respond to the prompt to download the key pair.